Slow Cooker Pulled Pork

 Slow cooker pulled pork is my favorite way to serve a crowd!
 This pork is coated in a homemade spice rub, then it’s simmered in the Crockpot until it’s perfectly tender.
 Shred the meat and dinner is ready to serve!
 Crockpot pulled pork is easy to make, incredibly delicious and everyone always loves it!

-On busy days when I know I won’t have much time to prepare dinner, I love to use my slow cooker.
+On busy days when I know I won’t have much time to prepare dinner, I love to use my crock pot.
 My family is crazy about this simple, yet satisfying pulled pork.
 It’s so tasty, I personally think it’s the best slow cooker pulled pork.
 And it makes for such an easy and versatile dinner option – it can be used in so many different ways.
 It’s also a great meal idea for a huge family dinner, for game day or even parties.
 I make this recipe at least once a month!

 Let the slow cooker do all of the work, and then pile this pulled pork on toasted buns and top with some fresh homemade coleslaw for a meal that’s always a hit!
-We also often enjoy this slow cooker pulled pork stuffed in baked potatoes or served with Cauliflower Au Gratin or Mac and Cheese.
+We also often enjoy this pork stuffed in baked potatoes or served with Cauliflower Au Gratin or Mac and Cheese.

 Other than the pork, you probably already have everything needed to make this recipe.
 This list is short and sweet!
 Here’s the lineup: